Matteo Nannini: FIA Formula 2 Championship

 Nannini was set to perform double duties in both F3 and Formula 2 in 2021, partnering Alessio Deledda at HWA Racelab.

 In May 2021, Nannini announced he would be solely focusing on the Formula 3 championship after his sponsor ended support for a Formula 2 campaign.
 Williams Academy driver Jack Aitken replaced Nannini for the Monaco and Baku rounds.
 Nannini would return to the championship with Campos Racing, racing in Baku and Silverstone after Gianluca Petecof had left the team.

 Stock car racing

 On March 22, 2022, Team Stange Racing had announced that they would be returning to the ARCA Menards Series with their No. 46 car, which was last fielded in 2016, with Nannini driving it in the race at Mid-Ohio.
-This would be his debut in a stock car.
+This would have been his debut in a stock car.
 However, the team did not end up entering the race.

 Indy NXT

+2023

 Nannini returned to full-time racing in 2023, driving for Juncos Hollinger Racing in the 2023 Indy NXT.

 On July 18, 2023, it was announced Juncos Hollinger Racing and Nannini had parted ways effective immediately.

+2026

+After a two year hiatus from racing, Nannini returned to Indy NXT in 2026 with Cape Motorsports powered by ECR.
+Nannini won at Road America after Alessandro de Tullio was disqualified over a tire violation.

 Personal life

-His father is a first cousin of former Formula One driver Alessandro Nannini and of singer Gianna Nannini.
+Nannini's father is a first cousin of former Formula One driver Alessandro Nannini and of singer Gianna Nannini.

 Nannini founded a racing team called ENVE Motorsports in 2025.